IEA-Task-43/digital_wra_data_standard/floating_lidar_file_format/README.md

 - Eolos__Site X__FLS 01__2024-01T01_00_00_00__2024-01T01_23_50_00__10min.csv

 Please remember to use compatible characters with file systems, such as Windows, in the free-form text parts.
-For example the Forward Slash (/) sign is not a Windows compatible character.
+For example the Forward Slash (/) is not a Windows compatible character.

 ## 6 Demo file
 An example of a complete file can be found in the same directory as this ReadMe.
 It is labelled: